Viblancoda/WeatherProject/README.md

 Utilizes dependency injection in WeatherController to facilitate testing and flexibility.

-## __Event Store Builder Module__
+## __Hotel Rates Provider Module__
 ## Summary of Functionality
+The Hotel Rates Provider module is responsible for retrieving hotel data from a specified source, processing it, and sending predictions to a message broker using Java Message Service (JMS).
+It focuses on hotel rates for the Canary Islands.
+The module includes the following components:

+**Reservation Class**: Represents a hotel reservation with details such as hotel information, check-in and check-out dates, rates, timestamp, and source.

+**Hotel Class**: Represents hotel details including location, name, and a unique hotel key.

+**OpenHotelMapProvider Class**: Implements the HotelProvider interface and fetches hotel data from a designated source based on the specified check-in and check-out dates.

+**JMSHotelStore Class**: Implements the HotelSender interface and sends hotel reservation data to a specified JMS topic using the ActiveMQ message broker.

+**HotelController Class**: Orchestrates the interaction between the OpenHotelMapProvider and JMSHotelStore.
+It retrieves hotel data for predefined locations, check-in, and check-out dates, prints the data to the console, and sends it to the JMS topic.

+**MainHotelRatesSender Class**: Contains the main method to instantiate a HotelController and schedule periodic hotel data retrieval and sending tasks.

+## Design
+### Responsibilities:
+**Reservation**: Represents a hotel reservation with associated details.
+**OpenHotelMapProvider**: Fetches hotel data from a specified source based on check-in and check-out dates.
+**JMSHotelStore**: Sends hotel reservation data to a JMS topic using the ActiveMQ message broker.
+**HotelController**: Coordinates the retrieval and sending of hotel reservation data.

+### Collaboration:
+HotelController collaborates with OpenHotelMapProvider and JMSHotelStore to fetch and send hotel data, respectively.

+### Design Principles:
+Follows the Single Responsibility Principle (SRP) by assigning specific responsibilities to each class.
+Utilizes dependency injection in HotelController to facilitate testing and flexibility.

+## __DataLake Builder Module__
+## Summary of Functionality
-The Event Store Builder module, part of the broader system, subscribes to a JMS topic, receives weather predictions, and stores them in a file-based event store.
-It includes the following components:
+The DataLake Builder module is responsible for subscribing to a JMS topic, receiving event data, and creating a datalake with separate repositories for both weather and hotel events.
+The module includes the following components:

 **AMQTopicSubscriber Class**: Implements the Subscriber interface and connects to ActiveMQ as a durable topic subscriber.
-It listens for weather predictions and delegates processing to a provided Listener.
+It listens for both weather and hotel events and delegates processing to a provided Listener.

-**FileEventStoreBuilder Class**: Implements the Listener interface and processes incoming messages, extracting relevant data, and storing them in files based on location and timestamp.
+**FileEventStoreBuilder Class**: Implements the Listener interface and processes incoming messages, extracting relevant data, and storing them in separate repositories based on event type.

-**MainReceiver Class**: Contains the main method to instantiate an AMQTopicSubscriber and a FileEventStoreBuilder, specifying the ActiveMQ broker URL and directory for storing events.

 ## Design
 ### Responsibilities:
 **AMQTopicSubscriber**: Connects to ActiveMQ, subscribes to a JMS topic, and delegates message processing to a provided Listener.
-**FileEventStoreBuilder**: Processes incoming messages, extracts data, organizes events into directories, and persists them in files.
+**FileEventStoreBuilder**: Processes incoming messages, extracts data, organizes events into separate repositories for weather and hotel events, and persists them in files.
-**MainReceiver**: Orchestrates the instantiation of the subscriber and listener and initiates the subscription.

 ### Collaboration:

-AMQTopicSubscriber collaborates with the provided Listener to handle incoming messages.
+AMQTopicSubscriber collaborates with the FileEventStoreBuilder to handle incoming messages.
 FileEventStoreBuilder uses Gson for JSON parsing and file I/O operations to store events.

 ### Design Principles and Patterns:
 Adheres to the Single Responsibility Principle (SRP) and Dependency Inversion Principle (DIP).
 Implements the Observer Pattern in AMQTopicSubscriber for asynchronous message processing.

+## __Business Unit Module__
+## Summary of Functionality
+The Business Unit module is structured as an MVC (Model-View-Controller) architecture.
+It interacts with the data obtained from both weather and hotel events, creating a datamart with today's events and providing a user interface for interacting with the system.
+The module includes the following components:

+**AMQSubscriber Class**: Implements the Subscriber interface and connects to ActiveMQ as a non-durable topic subscriber.
+It listens for both weather and hotel events and delegates processing to a provided Listener.

+**DataMartBuilder Class**: Implements the Listener interface and processes incoming messages, extracting relevant data, and creating a datamart with today's events.

+**HotelInfo Class**: Contains utility methods for reading datamart files, generating file names, filtering events by location, extracting weather data, and sorting hotels by rate.

+**UserInterface Class**: Provides a simple console-based user interface for choosing an island destination and displaying weather and hotel information.

-## Conclusion
+## Design
-The Prediction Provider and Event Store Builder modules work together to fetch, process, and store weather predictions.
-The modular design adheres to design principles, promoting flexibility, maintainability, and testability.
-The collaboration between components allows for easy extension or replacement, enhancing the overall robustness of the system.
+### Responsibilities:
+**AMQSubscriber**: Connects to ActiveMQ, subscribes to JMS topics, and delegates message processing to a provided Listener.
+**DataMartBuilder**: Processes incoming messages, extracts data, creates a datamart with today's events, and stores them in files.
+**HotelInfo**: Provides utility methods for reading datamart files, generating file names, and processing hotel and weather events.
+**UserInterface**: Interacts with the user, gathers input, and displays weather and hotel information.

+### Collaboration:
+AMQSubscriber collaborates with DataMartBuilder to handle incoming messages.
+DataMartBuilder uses Gson for JSON parsing and file I/O operations to store events.
+UserInterface interacts with HotelInfo to display weather and hotel information to the user.

+### Design Principles and Patterns:
+Follows the Model-View-Controller (MVC) architectural pattern for a clear separation of concerns.
+Adheres to the Single Responsibility Principle (SRP) by assigning specific responsibilities to each class.

 ### Prediction Provider Class Diagram
 ![img.png](img.png)